 We’ve just returned home to find a notice from our local community garden announcing a seedling planting party this weekend.
-Now the Farm is a big operation and it will take a party-sized crowd a couple days to get all the tomatoes, peppers, squash, cucumbers, and melons out of its green house and into the ground.
+Now the Farm is a big operation and it will take a party-sized crowd a couple days to get all the tomatoes, peppers, squash, cucumbers, and melons out of its greenhouse and into the ground.
 You may not need much help getting your seedlings outdoors and into the garden… or maybe you do.
-Either way there’s some principles to keep in mind.
+Either way there’s some transplanting principles to keep in mind.

 One is hardening off.
 The plants that you’ve germinated in the warm indoors on heating mats and raised under lights aren’t used to the cool, windy conditions they’ll experience outdoors.
 Give them time to adapt by placing them in a cold frame or taking them out for a few hours each day letting them enjoy their first taste of the great outdoors in sheltered conditions.

-Another factor important to planting seedlings is timing.
+Another factor important to transplanting seedlings is timing.
 The days of last frost have pretty much come and gone… but not everywhere.
 You’ll also want your soil to begin drying if you’ve had a wet spring.
 We saw lots of flooded fields and gardens in northwest Iowa over Memorial Day and can only hope that the plants already in those gardens will survive.
 (Last year, those areas were suffering from drought.)
 Some places are having the opposite problem, with drought conditions persisting.

 The time of day you plant can also be crucial.
 Try to set your plants out later in the afternoon so the sun doesn’t dry them out and otherwise punish them.
 Wind can also be hard on them and rob them of moisture.
 If it’s windy, wait.
 Or provide them some kind of windbreak.
 Inverted milk cartons cut in half and anchored an inch or two in the soil work well and provide a mini-greenhouse effect.
 But don’t let the windbreak fall on your fragile seedlings.